 Enhance Customer Coverage

 Potentially important customers are ignored when a sales territory is too large.
 There is simply not enough time for the salesmen to visit all customers.
-Creating a sales territory allows management to coordinate the team's activities to provide better customer service.
+Creating a sales territory allows management to coordinate the team's activities to provide better customer service and equip salespeople with valuable sales resources examples.
 A well-designed sales territory allows sales personnel to spend sufficient time with customers and prospects while minimizing their travel time.
 Resultantly, they become extremely familiar with the problems and requirements of their customers.
 This also helps salespeople to reach out to different classes of customers and prospects.

 Bring an Increment in Sales